Agena Buyer's Guide to ZWO Astronomy Cameras

 As a result of their low noise and high sensitivity, CCD sensors have been the gold standard for digital astronomy cameras.
 These semiconductor-based sensors are based on a mature technology that is ideal for low-light applications because of the efficiency at which they convert light into electrical signals.
 But CMOS sensors, based on another semiconductor technology, are catching up to CCD sensors in low-light performance.
 These sensors are widely used in mass-produced digital cameras, and since they lend themselves to high-volume manufacturing techniques, their price continues to drop.
 In some applications, including astronomy, the performance of CMOS sensors enables the design of cameras with an excellent price-to-performance ratio.

-At present, ZWO offers 26 camera models.
+At present, ZWO offers well over 25 camera models.
 The subsequent sections will dissect all of these models based on various technical parameters, specifications, and suggested applications.
-However, as you read this guide, it will be helpful to keep in mind that at the broadest level you will need to choose between the following camera types:
+At the highest level, ZWO cameras can be classified into one or more of these categories:

-ZWO camera bodies also feature a standard T / T2 M42x0.75 internal (female) thread interface on the telescope/lens side.
+With the exception of the Mini cameras, ZWO camera bodies also feature a standard T / T2 M42x0.75 internal (female) thread interface on the telescope/lens side.
 This thread is very commonly used in astronomy and photography, allowing you to attach a wide variety of adapters and other accessories to the camera body.
-Each camera includes a 1.25"-T threaded nosepiece adapter so the camera can be inserted directly in standard 1.25" telescope focusers.
+Most cameras include a 1.25"-T threaded nosepiece adapter so the camera can be inserted directly in standard 1.25" telescope focusers.
 The front of the camera also has a short 2" barrel that can be directly inserted into 2" telescope focusers.
 This barrel is 8mm-11mm in length depending on the model.
 However, a separate 2" T threaded prime focus adapter (not included with the camera) is recommended for a more robust and secure connection to 2" telescope focusers.